'Boyz n the Hood' Director John Singleton Dead at 51

-Boyz n the Hood director John Singleton died on Monday morning at age 51, Fox 4 News reports.
+Boyz n the Hood director John Singleton passed away Monday surrounded by his family and friends.
+His publicist had announced earlier in the day that he remained on life support despite reports from local outlets that he had died at age 51, with the director’s family later issuing a statement he would be removed from life support.
 Singleton, the first black director nominated for an Oscar, had been in a medically-induced coma after suffering a major stroke earlier this month, on the 17th.
-He is survived by his five children and mother.

 At the impossibly young age of 23, Singleton changed Hollywood forever in 1991 with Boyz n the Hood, his debut as both writer and director.

-Note: CORRECTION: This article originally cited news reports from Fox and CBS affiliates that Singleton had passed away.
-The article has been updated to reflect that he remained in a coma and has since passed away.